About STAR 2009

 ||Standards-based Tests in Spanish (STS) in reading/language arts

-and mathematics for grades 2 through 4 were added.
+and mathematics for grades two through four were added.

-Students in grade 7 were allowed to take the Algebra I CST if they had completed the course.
+Students in grade seven were allowed to take the Algebra I CST if they had completed the course.

-Students in grades 9 through 11 were allowed to take the CST for world history if they had completed the course.
+Students in grades nine through eleven were allowed to take the CST for world history if they had completed the course.

-English–language arts, mathematics and science (grade 5 only).
+English–language arts (ELA), mathematics and science (grade five only).

-STS in reading/language arts and mathematics for grades 5 through 7 were added.
+STS in reading/language arts (RLA) and mathematics for grades five through seven were added.

 CAPA science test became operational.